 In the first part of the training, the focus is on working through your personal issues.
 Here you apply under guidance the methods for yourself, with which you will later work as a coach.
 In the second part of the training, the application of the methods is deepened.
 You will acquire an extensive repertoire of possible solutions and actions that you will need for your later work as a coach.
 After completing the training you will be a certified Greator Coach.

-Special bonus: Since 1 February 2021, all new starters can take advantage of three free individual coaching sessions.
+Special bonus: Since February 1, 2021, all new starters can receive three free Individual coaching perceive.
 These serve as optimal preparation for the coaching training.
 During the three coaching sessions you will work with your inner child.
 You learn to dissolve fears and blockages and to deal with your emotions.
-The vision work helps you to achieve a happy and self-determined life.
+The vision work will help you to create a happy and self-determined life to reach.